CartoDB/mobile-sdk/doc/custom_offline_data.md

 ### Tile Download

-CartoMobileSDK offers a a way you can download tiles to your app and keep indefinitely them in your cache.
-That way, the area you specified will always be available to you offline.
+CARTO Mobile SDK enables you to download tiles to your app and keep them in your cache, indefinitely.
+The specified download location will always be available to you offline.

-`PersistentCacheTileDataSource`'s function `startDownloadArea` is used to achieve this.
-See the example below:
+`PersistentCacheTileDataSource`'s function `startDownloadArea` is used to achieve this, as shown in the following example:

 <div class="js-TabPanes">
   <ul class="Tabs">